MicrosoftDocs/cpp-docs/docs/parallel/openmp/2-directives.md

 ## 2.1 Directive format

-The syntax of an OpenMP directive is formally specified by the grammar in [Appendix C](c-openmp-c-and-cpp-grammar.md), and informally as follows:
+The syntax of an OpenMP directive is formally specified by the grammar in [appendix C](c-openmp-c-and-cpp-grammar.md), and informally as follows:

 ```cpp
 #pragma omp directive-name  [clause[ [,] clause]...] new-line
 ```

 Each directive starts with  `#pragma omp`, to reduce the potential for conflict with other (non-OpenMP or vendor extensions to OpenMP) pragma directives with the same names.
-The remainder of the directive follows the conventions of the C and C++ standards for compiler directives.
+The rest of the directive follows the conventions of the C and C++ standards for compiler directives.
 In particular, white space can be used before and after the `#`, and sometimes white space must be used to separate the words in a directive.
 Preprocessing tokens following the `#pragma omp` are subject to macro replacement.

 Directives are case-sensitive.
 The order in which clauses appear in directives isn't significant.
 Clauses on directives may be repeated as needed, subject to the restrictions listed in the description of each clause.
 If *variable-list* appears in a clause, it must specify only variables.
 Only one *directive-name* can be specified per directive.
 For example, the following directive isn't allowed: